nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 It is developed for rental business managers, who can type fast to efficiently keep track of all of their customers, items, and transactions via a Command Line Interface.

-This UserGuide introduces you a brief overview of our features with example of usage and expected outcome.
-Let's hop into the section [2.
+This UserGuide introduces you a brief overview of our features with examples of usage and expected outcome.
+Let's hop into section [2.
 Quick Start](#2-quick-start) to start using Upcycle quickly.

 ## 2. Quick Start